esri-es/ArcGIS-REST-API/HostedFeatureServices/README.md

 The Create Service operation allows users to create a hosted feature service.
 You can use the API to create an empty hosted feature service from a feature service metadata JSON.

+This request will create an item and an item and an empty hosted feature service.
+(PENDING)

 **Read**: [full documentation](https://developers.arcgis.com/rest/users-groups-and-items/create-service.htm)

 ### How to get database info